emard/esp32blesynscan/micropython/README.md

 # WiFi to USB-Serial Motor Client

 Primary use is for linux.
-Works on Android too.
+Works on Windows and Android too.
-Linux currently lacks good BLE-serial support.
+Linux BLE-serial written in python doesn't work.
-ESP32 connects to remoute mount using WiFi and modifies protocol to fix issues.
+ESP32 connects to mount using WiFi and modifies protocol to fix issues.

 Works on ESP32, ESP32C3.
+Doesn't work on ESP32S3.
+Micropython versions from 1.23.0 to 1.26.1 have been tried but ESP32S3 doesn't connect to WiFi.

 SynScan Pro works under wine and it can use Serial to connect.